 The seller was moving to California and was trying to unload a bunch of stuff that he’s held onto since he was a kid.
 At this point, I was feeling REALLY good.

-I handed him $50 and carried out three large boxes of models to the car.
+I handed him the money and carried out three large boxes of models to the car.
 I didn’t even look inside, because I didn’t want to jinx the deal.

 As I always do, I chatted with him about what I collect and asked if he had anything else from the 60’s-70’s that he was trying to sell.
 He mentioned that he had an old Batmobile and a James Bond car.
 My heart was in my throat.

 We went back inside and he started pulling out bins of items.
 He couldn’t find the Batmobile (ACK!) but he did find a Corgi James Bond Aston Martin and a Man from U.N.C.L.E. car still in their original boxes with paperwork!
-He offered them both for $30.
 Sold.

 Now I don’t really collect diecast cars, but I will buy anything with James Bond on it.
 When I got home and searched for these two cars on eBay, I was more than a little pleased.
 A similar James Bond Aston Martin is currently fetching over $380!